GA2-CLIP: Generic Attribute Anchor for Efficient Prompt Tuningin Video-Language Models: Experiments

 \textbf{Few-shot Learning:} To evaluate the effectiveness and generalization ability of the proposed method under limited data conditions, we show the performance of GA\textsuperscript{2}-CLIP in few-shot scenario, as shown in Tab.~\ref{tab3}.
 As the number of videos increases, the accuracy improves significantly.
 Intuitively, we achieve performance gains on all three datasets compared to the previous state-of-the-art method.
 This indicates that GA\textsuperscript{2}-CLIP not only enhances the model generalization ability, but also has strong resistance to overfitting.

 \textbf{Zero-shot Video Recognition:} In the zero-shot setting, we train our model on Kinetics-400, a large-scale video action recognition dataset, and evaluate on two validation sets: HMDB-51 and UCF-101.
 As shown in Tab.~\ref{tab4}, compared to the previous state-of-the-art, our approach achieves a performance gain of +3.0\% on HMDB-51, while exhibiting marginal degradation on UCF-101.
+It should be noted that the full K400 dataset is used for training here.
+It is challenging to design a generic attribute anchor that can adapt to such a large-scale dataset, resulting in suboptimal performance.
+Nevertheless, it still outperforms most state-of-the-art methods.
 In summary, GA\textsuperscript{2}-CLIP demonstrates strong cross-domain generalization capabilities in video action recognition tasks.